encode/django-rest-framework/docs/api-guide/settings.md

 Default: `['iso-8601']`

+#### DATETIME_TZ

+If set, used as the canonical timezone for `DateTimeField` serialization.
+If this is not set but Django timezone support is active, Django's timezone is instead used

+May be any of `None`, or a `datetime.tzinfo` object (such as `pytz.timezone('Asia/Kolkata')`)

+Default: None

 #### DATE_FORMAT

 A format string that should be used by default for rendering the output of `DateField` serializer fields.
 If `None`, then `DateField` serializer fields will return Python `date` objects, and the date encoding will be determined by the renderer.